MooersLab/pymolsnips/README.md

 In contrast, PyCharm only imports the cells.

-The snippets in Jupyter Notebooks are accessible to the code cells in the Jupyter Noteboke
+The snippets from the notebook extension in Jupyter Notebooks are accessible to the code cells in the Jupyter Notebok in spyder.

 The spyder-notebook plugin can be installed with conda if you are using the spyder from anaconda.